appgurueu/character_anim/Readme.md

   * Head angles are clamped, head can tilt sideways
   * Animates right arm & body as well

-## Instructions

-0. If you want to use a custom model, install [`binarystream`](https://luarocks.org/modules/Tarik02/binarystream) from LuaRocks:
-   1. `sudo luarocks install binarystream` on many UNIX-systems
-   2. `sudo luarocks install luabitop` if you're not using LuaJIT
-   3. Disable mod security. **Make sure you trust all your mods!
-Ideally import models with all other mods disabled.**
-   4. Export the model as `glTF` and save it under `models/modelname.extension.gltf`
-   5. Do `/ca_import modelname.extension`
-1. Install and use `character_anim` like any other mod

 ## Configuration

 <!--modlib:conf:2-->